wipm-edasp/RH-Unet/README.md

 ## Contact

-You can reach me through the following channels:
+You can reach me through the following channel:
 - Email: xiaoxj007@outlook.com